yioneko/nvim-yati/README.md

 }
 ```

+I also created an accompanying regex-based indent plugin ([vim-tmindent](https://github.com/yioneko/vim-tmindent)) to support saner fallback indent calculation, which could be a drop-in replacement of builtin indent method of vim.
+See [integration](https://github.com/yioneko/vim-tmindent#nvim-yati) for its fallback setup.

 If you want to use the indent module simultaneously, disable the indent module for languages to be handled by this plugin.

 ```lua